14 Aug 2023

 Globally distributed data centres available on-demand

-Reduced pressure in internal IT resources
+Reduced pressure on internal IT resources

 There are some drawbacks to attempting to operate high-frequency trading in a cloud environment, including a limited ability to provision hardware for data centre colocation and certain challenges related to virtualization and ensuring regulatory compliance.

 Today’s firms trading in the financial markets are striving for any edge that they can get.
 With ever-improving trading technology and IT innovations, minimising barriers to performance, such as latency, are critical for staying ahead of the competition.
-Address the key factors impacting latency and explore the various solutions available that can help you operate low latency, high-frequency trading.
+Address the key factors impacting latency and explore the various solutions available that can help you operate low-latency, high-frequency trading.

 BSO offers low latency trading infrastructure solutions for financial firms.
 We connect to all major trading venues across Europe, Asia-Pacific, the Middle East and the Americas (reaching 33 countries and over 240 data centre locations) with bespoke and scalable connectivity solutions and colocation services.
 Explore BSO Ultra, our suite of ultra-low latency solutions, including Crypto Connect, our dedicated low latency connectivity solutions for crypto trading.